 If you would like to get in contact with me, please feel free to call or email.
 You can also contact me to arrange a time to meet if you have additional concerns you would like to discuss in person.

-As this is my first year at Stockbridge Community Schools, I am always working towards improvements in the counseling program and trying to create counseling services specific to the needs of our school and our students.
+I am always working towards improvements in the counseling program and trying to create counseling services specific to the needs of our school and our students.
 If you have any questions, concerns, suggestions, or feedback regarding counseling services I would love to hear from you.

 Junior/Senior High School FAQs